rustyrussell/lightning-rfc-old/communications/low/02-wire-protocol.md

 ## Fee Calculation ##

+Each node maintains a separate current fee rate for its own commitment transaction; if it needs to use the commitment transaction the fee will ensure timely inclusion in a block.

+For simplicity and fairness, the nodes split the payment of the commitment transaction fee evenly where possible; for robustness, one node will make up the difference if necessary.

+As the core commitment transaction size can vary depending on the number of outputs and the DER-encoding of signatures, we use the following worst case values:

+1. The input script is 221 bytes long:
+    * redeemscript is 71 bytes ("2" `key1` `key2` "2" OP_CHECKMULTISIG)
+    * signatures are 73 bytes each (the worst case)
+	* extra 0 push op for the multisig is 1 byte
+    * Overhead for pushing two signatures and the redeemscript is 3 bytes

+2. The input is 41 bytes long:
+    * transaction id is 32 bytes long.
+    * input index is 4 bytes long.
+	* script length is 1 byte long.
+	* sequence number is 4 bytes long

+3. The core of the transaction is 12 bytes long:
+    * 4 byte version
+    * 1 byte input count
+    * 3 byte output count (worst case)
+    * 4 byte lock time

+4. Each output is a p2sh, which is 32 bytes long:
+    * 8 byte amount
+    * 1 byte script length
+    * 23 byte p2sh script

+Summing the first three gives 274 bytes, and it is also assumed that there is an output for each node's `final_key`, even if the amount would be dust (and thus not actually be constructed in the commitment transaction, as detailed in [3]).
+This results in an assumed fixed overhead of 338 bytes.

+A node MUST use the formula 338 + 32 bytes for every non-dust HTLC as the bytecount for calculating commitment transaction fees.
+Note that the fee requirement is unchanged, even if the elimination of dust HTLC outputs has caused a non-zero fee already.

-The fee for a commitment transaction is calculated by the multiplying the number of bytes in the commitment transaction by the fee rate, dividing by 1000 and truncating (rounding down) the result to an even number of satoshis.
+The fee for a commitment transaction MUST be calculated by the multiplying this bytescount by the fee rate, dividing by 1000 and truncating (rounding down) the result to an even number of satoshis.

-eg.  A 300-byte transaction with a `fee_rate` of 1111 has a fee of:
+eg.  A 402-byte transaction with a `fee_rate` of 1112 has a fee of:

-	300 * 1111 / 1000 = 333.3333 = 332 satoshis
+	402 * 1112 / 1000 = 447.024 = 446 satoshis

-The fee is extracted equally from both parties, if possible.
-Since neither party can offer an HTLC they can't afford, this can only fail in two cases:

-1. The initial channel where the non-anchor node hasn't received enough funds to allow it to pay its share of the fee, or
-2. Fee increases where one side doesn't have enough funds to pay their share of the increased fee.

-In both these cases, one side pays all it can, and the remainder is paid by the other side.
-Note that the underpaying side will not be able to offer any new HTLCs until it has met its fee obligations.
+Note that one or both nodes may be unable to pay its share of fees even with best of intentions, when a fee increase via `update_fee` is acknowledged after one or more `update_add_htlc` messages.
+At worst case, the fee rate will be equal to the previous commitment transaction.
+In any case, nodes which cannot pay their fees will be unable to add any additional HTLCs until fees change again or HTLCs are fulfilled or failed.

+Fees are divided as following:

+1. If each nodes can afford half the fee from their to-`final_key` output, reduce the two to-`final_key` outputs accordingly.

+2. Otherwise, reduce the to-`final_key` output of one node which cannot afford the fee to zero (resulting in that entire output paying fees).
+If the remaining to-`final_key` output is greater than the fee remaining, reduce it accordingly, otherwise reduce it to zero to pay as much fee as possible.

+3. If either to-`final_key` output is dust, eliminate it from the transaction.

 # Channel Close #